Special Collections FAQ

 Do you have a Friends of the Library group?

 We do.
 Donations from the Friends of the Library help make possible lectures, receptions, scholarships, and the acquisition and preservation of rare materials for Special Collections & Archives.
-You can find their website here.
+Visit the Friends of the Library website.

 Ruth Rusch Sheppe '40 Director of Special Collections